bitcoin-core-review-club/website/CONTRIBUTING.md

   positively ("please describe how X works") rather than negatively ("Does anyone not know how X works?").

-- When hosting, it sometimes feels like there are minutes of silence and no-one is out there.
+- Once the meeting has reached the challenging questions, it sometimes feels like there are minutes of silence and no one is out there.
 Be patient and don't worry!
 It takes people a bit of time to formulate their thoughts and type them out.